CHAPTER 4: OUR CHANGING BIOSPHERE: PLANTS AND ANIMALS

-- Each species on Earth, no matter how small, has an important role in a larger ecosystem.
-A good example are the microscopic plants called phytoplankton that generate half the oxygen in our air.
+- Every species on Earth, no matter how small, has an important role in a larger ecosystem.
+For example, microscopic plants called phytoplankton generate half of the oxygen in our air.

-- Some plants and animals are highly specialized and depend on specific environmental conditions or ecosystem parts that are threatened by climate change— and so their lives are in danger.
-This means that many species are in danger of extinction as their habitat or primary food source disappears.
+- Some plants and animals are highly specialized and depend upon specific environmental conditions or ecosystem parts.
+Many species are in danger of extinction as their habitat or primary food source disappears due to climate change.